Elevated riskon Twilight shift

 Twilight shift specifically: why this rota matters

 Missing the evening family or partner window five nights a week erodes the informal social contact that day workers take for granted — a pattern flagged in retail workforce surveys.
+The harm is not any single missed evening but the cumulative absence from the bracket of the day when UK households are most socially active, meaning the twilight worker is structurally excluded from the shared life of their household across months and years.

 The Twilight shift pattern runs a 7-day cycle of 8-hour shifts with a circadian impact score of 4/10 — twilight hours sit within your body's normal awake window — there's no real circadian disruption — but the pattern displaces the evening meal and evening family or partner contact, producing a different kind of erosion.
 Recovery difficulty on this pattern is rated low.